aws-samples/karpenter-with-multus-on-eks/README.md

 ```

 13. Update the nodepool.yaml files with the Multus subnet tag name, AZ and security group tag names.
 For further reading, more details of Karpenter nodepool configuration can be found [here](https://karpenter.sh/docs/concepts/nodepools/).
+Be sure to also check the  amiSelectorTerms value and update manualy if necesary.

 ```sh
 sed -i "s/##Multus1SubnetAZ1##/Multus1Az1-${VPC_STACK_NAME}/g" config/nodepool.yaml